-Note 7 - Subsequent Events
+NOTE 9 - Subsequent Events

-Management evaluated subsequent events through April 11, 2013, the date the financial statements were available to be issued.
-Events or transactions occurring after December 31, 2012, but prior to April 11, 2013, that provided additional evidence about conditions that existed at December 31, 2012, have been recognized in the financial statements for the year ended December 31, 2012.
-Events or transactions that provided evidence about conditions that did not exist at December 31, 2012, but arose before the financial statements were available to be issued have not been recognized in the financial statements for the year ended December 31, 2012.
+Management evaluated subsequent events through February 12, 2014, the date the financial statements were available to be issued.
+Events or transactions occurring after the balance sheet date but prior to the date the financial statements were available to be issued, that provide additional evidence about conditions that existed at the balance sheet date, are recognized in the financial statements.
+Events or transactions that provide evidence about conditions that did not exist at the balance sheet date but arose before the financial statements were available to be issued are not recognized in the financial statements.